|Nutrition Facts (per serving)|

 1/2 cup ketchup

 For the Turkey Legs:

 Cook the onion and celery in butter over medium heat until soft, about 7 to 10 minutes.
 The object is to sweat the vegetables, not sauté them.
 They should have a glossier appearance rather than browning.

 Add the remaining sauce ingredients to the pot.
 Simmer over medium-low heat for 5 minutes, stirring often.
 Add more brown sugar to make the sauce sweeter.
 Remove from heat and allow sauce to cool to room temperature.

 Preheat the grill.
 Combine salt and black pepper and season the turkey legs.

-Place turkey legs on grill and cook over a medium heat.
+Place turkey legs on the grill and cook over medium heat.
 Grill, covered for about 30 to 45 minutes or until nearly done.
 Turn occasionally.